-On January 13, 2022, join the European Union Delegation to the United States and the CSIS Africa Program for The 3rd Annual Sahel Summit.
-Speakers will take stock of the current instability and identify opportunities to strengthen political, security, and development efforts, and explore practical policy options to address the crisis.
+On January 13, 2022, the European Union Delegation to the United States and the CSIS Africa Program for The 3rd Annual Sahel Summit.
+Speakers took stock of the current instability to identify opportunities to strengthen political, security, and development efforts, and explore practical policy options to address the crisis.

-Opening remarks by EU Ambassador to the U.S. Stavros Lambrinidis and French Ambassador to the U.S. Philippe Etienne.
+Opening remarks were made by EU Ambassador to the U.S. Stavros Lambrinidis and French Ambassador to the U.S. Philippe Etienne.

 - Emanuela Del Re, EU Special Representative for the Sahel